-According to a 2015 Gallup study, 37 percent of employees said they had worked remotely at one point in their career, compared to 30 percent in 2006 and just 9 percent in 1995.
+According to a 2020 Gallup study, 43% of employees said they had worked remotely at one point in their career, compared to 30% in 2006 and just 9% in 1995.
 In addition, IBM found that independent workers are typically more engaged, autonomous, and collaborative.

-This development has lead to what’s being called the “gig economy.”
-As much as 34 percent of the American workforce are presently entered in non-traditional work arrangements.
+This development has lead to what's being called the "gig economy."
+As much as 34% of the American workforce are presently engaged in non-traditional work arrangements.

-The challenge for internal communicators will be to find the best ways to communicate with these remote workers, not only keeping them in the information loop, but integrating them into the company culture.
+The challenge for internal communicators is to find the best tools for communicating with these remote workers, not only keeping them in the information loop, but integrating them into the company culture.

-It’s important to acknowledge the needs of a dispersed workforce and engage them through multiple channels that will reach them no matter where they are.
-Such channels include apps, text messages, push notification tools, and social media.
+Whatever your internal communication ideas important to acknowledge the needs of a dispersed workforce and engage them through multiple channels that will reach them no matter where they are.
+Such channels include apps, text messages, push notifications, and social media.

-Mobile communication solutions will enable you to connect freelancers and non-desk workers across departments and locations, while still ensuring engagement and inclusion.
+Mobile communication solutions will enable you to connect your people working from home, as well as freelancers and non-desk workers across departments and locations, while still ensuring engagement and inclusion.

-“A picture is worth a thousand words” is a popular saying, but did you know that one minute of video content is in fact worth 1.8 million words, or the equivalent of 3,600 pages of text?
+"A picture is worth a thousand words" is a popular saying, but did you know that one minute of video content is supposedly worth 1.8 million words, or the equivalent of 3,600 pages of text?

-Posting a video not only increases the likelihood of views and shares but also raises the understanding of your product by as much as 74 percent.
-In addition, a consumer behavior survey by Hubspot showed that more than half (55 percent) of their users report consuming entire videos, compared to 33 percent for interactive articles and only 29 percent for blogs.
+Posting a video not only increases the likelihood of views and shares but it can also raise understanding about your product by as much as 74%.
+In addition, a consumer behavior survey by Hubspot showed that more than half (55%) of their users report consuming entire videos, compared to 33% for interactive articles and only 29% for blog posts.

 When asked what kind of content they would want to see more of in the future, employees stated the following:

-Video should be at the top of your list when considering how to get more complicated topics across to your employees.
+Video should be at the top of your list of internal communication ideas if you're wondering how to get more complicated topics across to your employees.
 It is very likely that a majority of internal communication, from trainings to important news and announcements, will soon be run over video.